platformatic/platformatic/docs/platformatic-cloud/pricing.md

 A workspace can be either static or dynamic.
 A static workspace always deploy to the same domain, while in a dynamic workspace each deployment will have its own domain.
-The latter are useful to provde for pull request previews.
+The latter are useful to provide for pull request previews.

 ### Can I change or upgrade my plan after I start using Platformatic?